 13. Chinese Crested Dog

-Be they hairless or not, both varieties require a certain amount of grooming, and skin care becomes a factor with the hairless.
+Like other hairless dog or not, each variety requires a certain amount of grooming, and skin care becomes a factor with the hairless.

 The genetic diversity of this breed is on display as one litter of Chinese Crested pups will often contain both varieties.